Posted on July 20, 2017 and last updated on August 30, 2025

 • Sights: coves, bay, rocky outcrops

-When I visited in July 2017, I found the trail initially difficult to find.
-You start off in grassy fields.
+From the parking area, the path quickly emerges onto grassy fields.
 Stay right and pass through an opening of shrubs and then hug the left side of the small meadow.
 You’ll see the trail in the woods straight ahead.
-The paths are not blazed, but at intersections there are wooden trail signs.
-The main trail heads out to the furthest point.
-The two peninsula points of this preserve are really quite pretty.
+The paths are not perfectly blazed, but at intersections there are wooden trail signs.

 Let me know if you have any trail updates or corrections!